ARCJ137442/BattleTriangle-Gamma/README.md

 # BattleTriangle-Gamma
-A flash game based on ActionScript 3.0.Now Uploading
+A flash game based on ActionScript 3.0